Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Time tracking Separate tool required Often built-in

-Start simple: pick a tool with a free plan, run a real project through it for two weeks, and see if your team reaches for it naturally.
-The tool that gets opened every morning is the one that wins, not the one with the longest feature list.
+Start simple: pick a free plan from this list, run one real project through it for two weeks, and watch whether your team opens it naturally.
+The tool people reach for on their own is the one that wins, not the one with the longest feature list.

-If you’re looking for an honest starting point that won’t require a consultant to set up and doesn’t lock key features behind expensive tiers, ProProfs Project is worth a look.
-The free plan is complete enough for real work, the paid plan is priced for teams and not per seat, and the learning curve is short enough that you’ll be running actual projects within an hour of signing up.
+If you want an honest starting point that works out of the box without a setup consultant and without locking core features behind a paywall, ProProfs Project is worth putting in your shortlist.
+The free plan is complete, the paid plan is flat-rate rather than per-seat, and most teams are running real projects within an hour of signing up.

 Frequently Asked Questions